New location reflects the firm’s commitment to strategic expansion in Monmouth County and the central New Jersey region.

-Pashman Stein Walder Hayden is pleased to announce that the firm has agreed to a ten-year lease of approximately 6,500 square feet in Bell Works in Holmdel, New Jersey.
+Pashman Stein Walder Hayden, a prominent law firm headquartered in Hackensack, is pleased to announce that the firm has agreed to a ten-year lease of approximately 6,500 square feet in Bell Works in Holmdel, New Jersey.
 The law firm originally expanded into Monmouth County in April 2017 to a small office in downtown Red Bank, in response to the corporate growth in the area.
 Consistent with the firm’s culture, the progressive office environment of Bell Works, with its MetroBurb of shops, services and restaurants, symbolizes the thriving economic growth in the region of Monmouth County.
 Pashman Stein, which has more than 55 attorneys and a staff of over 40, now has offices in Bergen County and Monmouth County in New Jersey, and in Westchester County in New York.

 “Pashman Stein has been in Hackensack since 1995, but our attorneys actively practice in every region of New Jersey and New York as well,” said Michael S. Stein, Managing Partner.
 “Jay Colao and Tracy Julian opened the Red Bank office in 2017 with a strong litigation and family law focus.
 Matt Smuro and Andy Bayer joined the firm last year, adding depth in those two practice areas with Andy having additional experience in public and government work.
 These lawyers have deep roots in Monmouth County and share a dedication to serving our clients with pride and determination.
 They form a solid foundation upon which this office will grow.
 We are excited about our move into the impressive Bell Works, and our significant physical commitment to Monmouth County will enable us to be a closer part of the area’s corporate community, expanding our footprint in practices including Real Estate, Land Use, and Trusts and Estates.”